dream-hunter/netflow/README.md

 This is a multithreaded application (daemon).
 After getting data, it transfers data to analyzer, which process it and send into database.
 The program based on perl language.

 Monitor used for displaying processed data.
 It based on PHP (API) and Javascript.

+# Features:

+- separated collectors nodes;

+- multithreading;

+- working with netflow v5 and v9;

+- processing data on fly;

+- storing data in PostgreSQL;

 # Hardware requirements: